rakeshkaduru/linux/yocto.md

 # What is a Custom Linux Distributions?

-> A **Custom Linux Distributions** means a Linux operating system that you build or modify yourself, so it includes only the features you need.
+A **Custom Linux Distribution** is a Linux operating system that you build or modify yourself,
+including only the features, drivers, and components you need for your specific use case.

 # 🔧 Why Build a Custom OS?